hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 There are few additional options, in case one is not using a prgfile

 * --ioaddr <iobtype:addr>
+  * defaults to console, if not explicitly specified.
 * --ioarg <ioargkeyX=valY>
+  * defaults to no args, if not explicitly specified.
 * --loopcnt <number>
+  * defaults to 1, if not explicitly specified.
 * --fc <fcid>
+  * defaults to empty string, if not explicitly specified.

 TODO Plus